 THE FLESH OF ALL THINGS 2021

-Each of these works is a world unto itself awaiting expansion: a pile of bronze rubble carries a story of fragility - the negative shapes of a hug between the artist and her daughter in a pandemic era that threatens the extinction of the warm embrace; clean white paper is stripped, torn and lit from behind revealing textural tranquility; a female form made of ever-soft modelling clay wears each finger mark that pushed her as far backwards as she could go without falling; a sweet pile of ruby-red Ashoka Dharmachakra candies tempts us with easy answers and the promise of inner peace; a 1950's purse-full of middle finger candles points to the 'bare essentials' of women trapped in the patriarchy; and a humble rag, the waste product of creative pursuits, shows what a difference context can make.
+Each of these works is a world unto itself awaiting expansion: a pile of cold bronze pieces is in fact the negative shapes of a warm embrace between the artist and her daughter; clean white paper is violently torn and lit from behind revealing textural tranquility; a female form made of ever-soft modelling clay wears each finger mark that pushed her as far backwards as she could go without falling; a sweet pile of ruby-red Ashoka Dharmachakra candies tempts us with easy answers and the promise of inner peace; a 1950's purse-full of middle finger candles points to the 'bare essentials' of women trapped in a patriarchy; and a humble rag, the waste product of creative pursuits, is re-contextualised as an artwork in itself.

 The show was cancelled at the last minute due to Covid lockdown restrictions, but was resurrected the following year by fifteen enterprising students who took it upon themselves to get 'seen'.
 Visit the group exhibition titled Unseen here.